Aliases for LPIN2 Gene

 GeneCards Summary for LPIN2 Gene

 LPIN2 (Lipin 2) is a Protein Coding gene.
-Diseases associated with LPIN2 include majeed syndrome and multiple sclerosis 5.
-Among its related pathways are Metabolism and Regulation of Glucokinase by Glucokinase Regulatory Protein.
-GO annotations related to this gene include transcription coactivator activity and phosphatidate phosphatase activity.
+Diseases associated with LPIN2 include Majeed Syndrome and Chronic Recurrent Multifocal Osteomyelitis.
+Among its related pathways are Cell Cycle, Mitotic and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and phosphatidate phosphatase activity.
 An important paralog of this gene is LPIN1.

-Plays important roles in controlling the metabolism of fatty acids at differents levels.
 Acts as a magnesium-dependent phosphatidate phosphatase enzyme which catalyzes the conversion of phosphatidic acid to diacylglycerol during triglyceride, phosphatidylcholine and phosphatidylethanolamine biosynthesis in the reticulum endoplasmic membrane.
-Acts also as a nuclear transcriptional coactivator for PPARGC1A to modulate lipid metabolism (By similarity).
+Plays important roles in controlling the metabolism of fatty acids at different levels.
+Acts also as a nuclear transcriptional coactivator for PPARGC1A to modulate lipid metabolism.